Skip to main content

 Components introduction

 In order to run a fully fledged tf2pickup.org instance, you are going to set up and configure a couple of components.
-These compoents can be served by a docker-compose container stack in Docker.
-That lets server administrators set up the project quickly, without any need of deep understanding of how certain elements of the site work, such us MongoDB configuration.
-Site deployment through Docker not only saves a lot of time for having a good understanding of how setup works, but also lets administrators run it in a separated environment, meaning there is no need for having anything very specific installed in your host system (besides Docker and docker-compose and the reverse proxy server).
+These components can be served by a docker-compose container stack in Docker.
+That lets server administrators set up the project quickly, without any need of deep understanding of how certain elements of the site work, such as MongoDB configuration.
+Site deployment through Docker not only saves a lot of time for having a good understanding of how setup works, but also lets administrators run it in a separated environment, meaning there is no need for having anything very specific installed in your host system (besides Docker, docker-compose and the reverse proxy server).

 The reverse proxy server

-This part of the setup is not currently delivered together with the tf2pickup.org container stack (however we plan to change it in the future).
-It lets users access the client lets them communicate with the backend, for instance when they log in to the site.
+This part of the setup is not currently delivered together with the tf2pickup.org container stack.
+It routes traffic to the application and terminates SSL.
 This should be delivered together with SSL certificates, regardless if they are paid or free.
-We described all setup steps for both here.
+We described all setup steps here.

-This is the backend of the whole system.
-It is responsible for accessing the database, configuring game servers and much, much more.
-Read how to deploy and configure one here.
+The tf2pickup.org application is a single service that handles both the web interface and all backend logic — accessing the database, configuring game servers and much more.
+Read how to deploy and configure it here.

 The voice server